Descriptions of Sex or Gender-Based Harassment/Discrimination

 For purposes of Title IX, the nature of the unwelcome conduct underlying a hostile environment harassment must be either sexual or gender-based in nature.
 Thus gender-based harassment may occur even if the unwelcome conduct is not "sexual" in nature.
 Unwelcome conduct based on a person's sexual orientation or gender identity may also form the basis of hostile environment harassment.
 Unwelcome conduct may be expressed in the form of acts of aggression, intimidation or hostility, whether verbal or nonverbal, graphic, physical or other.

-The following is a non-exhaustive set of behaviors which may constitute hostile environment harassment in violation of Title IX:
+The following is a non-exhaustive set of behaviors that may constitute hostile environment harassment in violation of Title IX:

 • Unwelcome sexual advances, propositions or requests for sexual favors